WPChill/strong-testimonials/readme.txt

 * Gravatar support
 * Compatible with WPML and Polylang

+Strong Testimonials [plays well with other plugins and themes](https://www.wpmission.com/theme-plugin-compatibility-fund/), and I strive to adhere to WordPress coding standards and best practices.

 = The Form =

 You can customize the form to your needs by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.

 The form also offers **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).

-Send a **notification email** to your multiple admins when new testimonials are submitted.
+**Notification emails** can be sent to multiple admins when new testimonials are submitted.
+New testimonials can also be assigned to a specific category.

 The form can be submitted via Ajax which makes it compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.
-The newly submitted testimonial can also be assigned to a specific category.

 = Display =

-A View is a simple, intuitive editor that no other testimonial plugin has.
-Instead of multiple shortcodes with dozens of options, a View contains all the options in one screen.
-Displaying the View is done with a single shortcode or the widget.
+Everything happens in a **View**.
+Instead of learning multiple shortcodes with dozens of options, a View contains all the options in a simple, intuitive editor that no other testimonial plugin has.
+Display the View using a single shortcode or the widget.

 Some of the options for displaying testimonials in a **list** or **slideshow**: